nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_payload.md

 The following requirements describe how the Composition resource is populated:

 <table class="requirement-box">
-  {% for item in site.data.cs_requirements.requirements %}
+  {% for item in site.data.senddoc_requirements.requirements %}
   {% if item.area == 'payload1' %}
   <tr>
     <td id="{{item.id}}">{{item.id}}</td>